 WordPress 5.0 has introduced Gutenberg, a new block editor.
-It is more than an editor and works in a totally different way.
-A classic editor is sooner to be replaced by Gutenberg so having knowledge about Gutenberg might help you in the near future.
+It is more than an editor and works differently.
+A classic editor is sooner to be replaced by Gutenberg so knowing Gutenberg might help you shortly.

 If you have been already using Gutenberg and facing trouble using it then, this article will guide you on how to use the Gutenberg editor smoothly.
 Also, introduce the Gutenberg blocks system and introduce the most useful blocks included in the new editor.

 So, let’s get started!